nazavode/zirkon/docs/source/first-steps.rst

 The *defaults* is a separate, memory-only storage for default values.
 It's main purpose is to contain default values set by validation; normally it's preferrable to explicitly store in config files only required values, since defaults depend on the schema and are already stored in it.
 Defaults can be used also for dependent values, i.e. options whose value depend on other options through some expression like ``ROOT["x"] * ROOT["y"]``; it's worthelss to store this values, since they must be computed at any access.

-The ``defaults`` argument of the *Config* class can be used to pass a specific defaults object; it can be another config, or any mapping.
+The :py:attr:`defaults` argument of the |Config| class can be used to pass a specific defaults object; it can be another config, or any mapping.
 It can also be shared between configs:

  >>> from zirkon.config import ROOT
  >>> defaults = Config()